 The results are consistent with what Haddad told a Brazilian network, Rede Bandeirantes, about it being unlikely that the Workers’ Party will not make it to the second round of the presidential election.
 “Alckmin’s rates will only grow if Bolsonaro’s rates fall,” he argued.

-Edition: Rede Brasil Atual
+Edited by: Rede Brasil Atual